Skip to content

 How does the Red Cross work with refugees, people seeking asylum and vulnerable migrants?

-The British Red Cross is the UK’s largest provider of services to refugees, people seeking asylum, vulnerable migrants, and survivors of trafficking.
-In 2020 alone, we supported over 30,000 people in all stages of the asylum process.
+The British Red Cross is the UK’s largest provider of services to refugees and people seeking asylum.
+In 2024 alone, we supported over 43,000 people, including 700 unaccompanied children.

 It is the role of the British Red Cross to support people in crisis, both in the UK and overseas.
 Supporting vulnerable people, based on need alone and regardless of their nationality, race, political, religious beliefs or immigration status is central to our work.